IHsuanHu/CS-548/assignment6/README.md

 2. Use this url to have an access to web application: ```http://localhost:8080/clinic```

 ### REST application connect to database
-1. run this command line: ```docker run -d --name clinic-rest --network cs548-network -p 9090:8080 -e DATABASE_USERNAME=cs548user -e DATABASE_PASSWORD=0000 -e DATABASE=cs548 -e DATABASE_HOST=cs548db cs548/clinic-rest```
+1. run this command line: ```docker run -d --name clinic-rest --network cs548-network -p 9090:8080 -e DATABASE_USERNAME=cs548user -e DATABASE_PASSWORD=xxxx -e DATABASE=cs548 -e DATABASE_HOST=cs548db cs548/clinic-rest```
 2. run ```docker logs containerID``` to check the deployment is successed or not; Payara Micro URLs will show up.

 ### Access to WADL